AltimateAI/vscode-dbt-power-user/README.md

 - **Extra Columns**:

   - Over time, columns might get dropped from models but linger in the schema.yml.
   - Our scanner catches this.
-Or, maybe it's just a typo in the schema.yml – good to know, right?
+Or, maybe it's just a typo in the schema.yml

 - **Models Absent in the Database**:
   - We'll flag seeds and models missing from the database.